CY83R-3X71NC710N/TeleSync/README.md

 You can if the file is large enough to be split meaning it must be over 1.9GB this means that it is possible to set a password for the file before splitting and a password for the split files.

+# Channel Limit?

+Telegram has a 500 channel limit for free users and a 1000 channel limit for premium users, make sure to clear up channels or modify the upload script to save in DM if you hit a limit.

 # Resources:
 ```
 https://7-zip.org/download.html (Install on windows before running script this is used for the file operations)